 If you take a walk around the historical center of the city of Ghent in Belgium, then you’ll come across one of the most amazing medieval castles in Europe.

-In this post, we’ll take a closer look at some interesting facts about the Gravensteen, a castle in Belgium with a fascinating and extended history!
+In this post, we’ll take a closer look at some interesting facts about the Gravensteen, a castle in Belgium, and a historic building in Ghent with a fascinating and extended history!

 1. It’s located right in the historical heart of Ghent

 The city of Ghent is located in the province of East Flanders in the western part of Belgium.
 It’s the third-largest city in the country by size and has an incredibly rich history.